MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>data-driven (nonlinear least squares)  if S,I,R series are available else litterature + data-driven (numerical minimization of sum of squared logarithmic errors) if only I is available</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>Comparison of SIR parameters estimation in a lot of countries, addresses the question of the optimal policy to minimize the peak and the optimal time to start the policy</details>
+<details><summary> <b>Comment/issues</b> </summary>Comparison of SIR parameters estimation in a lot of countries, addresses the question of the optimal policy to minimize the peak and the optimal time to start the policy</details></br>

-##First attempts to model the dynamics of the coronavirus outbreaks 2020
+## First attempts to model the dynamics of the coronavirus outbreaks 2020
 ### General information
 **Authors** : Thomas Gotz</br>
 **Publication date** : 02/10</br>